Tamookk/Cpp-Test/README.md

 # C++ Test

 Learning C++ pls ignore.

-This program is a role playing adventure.
-A party of adventurers wander around battling monsters and collecting treasure.
-Encounters are random, as are the treasures found.
+This program is a turn-based RPG... that runs by itself.
+A party of adventurers wander around battling monsters.
+Encounters are random.

-A party of 7 adventurers is automatically created when the program is run, one of each of the four classes, and 3 of other, randomly-chosen classes.
+A party of 7 adventurers is automatically created when the program is ran, one of each of the four classes, and 3 of other, randomly-chosen classes.
 The classes are:

 * Warrior